 Madrid has “regular” subway routes as well as a more heavy-duty train that runs in a circular route along the outskirts of the city.
 This train takes different tickets and costs just a bit more.

 You may find yourself taking this train if you’re headed for the Atocha railway station.
 However, for most people you likely won’t need it.
 See more on the Madrid Metro Official Site.

 Dinner Time in Spain

-Keep this in mind while making reservations at restaurants, as they may not even be open yet by your regular dinner time.
+Keep timing in mind while making reservations at restaurants.
+Many may not even be open yet at the time you would normally have dinner.
 Most restaurants in Spain will close down in the middle of the day, reopening in the evening.